Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: Spectral geometry of differentially constrained fields

-where we have integrated by parts and specialized to maximally symmetric spaces, also exploiting the transversality of $S_{\perp}{}^\mu{}_\nu$.
+Since the background metric is positive definite, we know that global solutions of the previous equation are in one-to-one correspondence with solutions of { } where we have integrated by parts and specialized to maximally symmetric spaces, also exploiting the transversality of $S_{\perp}{}^\mu{}_\nu$.
 Solving the previous equation is a much simpler task, since it can be straightforwardly done through the spectrum of the Laplace operator, which is known on maximally symmetric spaces.
-Indeed, on the sphere the spectrum for spin-$2$ symmetric transverse traceless fields is given by the following set of eigenvalues $\lambda_S(l)$ with degeneracies $D_S(l)$ \cite{Codello:2008vh}

-A simple check shows that the equation $l(l+d-1)-2=-1$ has no solution for $l$ in the integers larger that $1$, so there is no configuration of $S_{\perp}{}^\mu{}_\nu$ that contributes to the kinematical zero-modes on the sphere.
+Indeed, on the sphere the spectrum for spin-$2$ symmetric transverse traceless fields is given by the following set of eigenvalues $\lambda_S(l)$ with degeneracies $D_S(l)$ \cite{Codello:2008vh} { } A simple check shows that the equation $l(l+d-1)-2=-1$ has no solution for $l$ in the integers larger that $1$, so there is no configuration of $S_{\perp}{}^\mu{}_\nu$ that contributes to the kinematical zero-modes on the sphere.

 We can proceed similarly for the spin-parity $1^+$ mode encoded in $A_{\perp}{}_{\mu\nu}$.
 Our aim is to solve

 Once again, we can square and integrate the previous equation, obtaining